ivmai/libatomic_ops/README_stack.txt

 We require that the objects pushed as list elements remain addressable as long as any push or pop operation are in progress.
-(It is OK for an object to be "pop"ped off a stack and "deallocated" with a concurrent "pop" on the same stack still in progress, but only if "deallocation" leaves the object addressable.
+(It is OK for an object to be "popped" off a stack and "deallocated" with a concurrent "pop" on the same stack still in progress, but only if "deallocation" leaves the object addressable.
 The second "pop" may still read the object, but the value it reads will not matter.)